 At Wekiva Island, we want our river to be a home to you.
 Bring your boat and travel far along the river, relaxing and taking your fishing abilities further.
 The boat ramp is available for launching (up to 25 HP maximum).
 Guests are encouraged to ride to the Tooting Otter for drinks and lunch, visit The Sanctuary, jump in the river to cool off and make various stops throughout the day.

 The Kings Landing river trip allows you to enjoy the beauty of the river while traveling downstream at a rate of 3-4 miles per hour.
 Never having to fight the current allows you to rest and relax as you canoe calmly down the river – experiencing the nature around you.
-Common sightings include otters, bears, deers and even the occasional monkey!
+Common sightings include otters, bears, deer and even the occasional monkey!

 The total trip covers 8 miles and is estimated at about 4 hours long (with no stops).
 Moving at your own pace, there are several stopping points allow the way to stop, snack, swim and/or fish.
 Your trip ends right here at Wekiva Island where you can enjoy refreshment or relax on the water!
 For more information visit kingslandingfl.com or call 407.886.0859.